Is American English Going To Take Over British English Completely? - Slashdot

 It's a Winston Churchill quote, allegedly.

-Re:Adopt those words and expressions that make sen (Score:4, Informative)
+Re:Adopt those words and expressions that make sen (Score:5, Informative)

 Here, "pavement" means the path for pedestrians at the side of the road.
 "Pavement" is never used for a road surface.
 So, here, there is no ambiguity, and "pavement" is equally as specific as "sidewalk".